 (g) lies between the off-loading site and the knackery and does not cause dustiness in the knackery; and

-(h) has, leading from it to the slaughter floor, a race paved with a dense, impervious, non-slip surface concrete with a 230 mm kerb on either side.
+(h) has, leading from it to the slaughter-floor, a race paved with a dense, impervious, non-slip surface concrete with a 230 mm kerb on either side.

 5. Water supply